| | | | |

 • Keep oil under the bread: there must be olive oil under the dough before you set it aside to rise.
 Make sure to spread the oil out again on the pan before pressing the bread out.

-Topping with herbs when the bread is fresh out of the oven has a couple of benefits.
+• Adds herbs after baking: topping with herbs when the bread is fresh out of the oven has a couple of benefits.
 First, it prevents the burning that would occur if the herbs were baked.
 Second, adding them when the bread is still very hot releases the scented oils, bringing out plenty of flavour.

-For a stronger sourdough flavour, the dough can be refrigerated for up to 24 hours rather than the shorter bulk ferment at room temperature.
+• Try a longer ferment: for a stronger sourdough flavour, the dough can be refrigerated for up to 24 hours rather than the shorter bulk ferment at room temperature.

-If you're not 100% confident with your shaping, use a baking dish that will prevent the dough from spreading out too much.
+• Try a smaller dish: if you're not 100% confident with your shaping, use a baking dish that will prevent the dough from spreading out too much.
 This should be smaller than a cookie sheet - think more like a casserole dish.
 It'll prevent the focaccia from becoming too thin, even if the dough hasn't had the best shaping!

 Focaccia Topping Ideas